AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Experiments

 \subsection{Main results across different benchmarks}

-We take Direct Inference (DI) of the unadapted model as the baseline and use reproduced results for a consistent inference setting.
-As shown in Table~\ref{tab:main_result}, for the 7B model, our method demonstrates its effectiveness by outperforming DI across all benchmarks with an average improvement of 4.42\%.
-For the 3B model, the improvement is more pronounced, reaching an average improvement of 11.04\% across all benchmarks.
-Interestingly, we observe that the self-adapted 3B model can even surpass the performance of the direct inference of the 7B unadapted model.
-Our method is effective because GRPO assigns negative rewards when predictions diverge from pseudo labels, yielding reliable supervision even without ground-truth annotations.
-These results demonstrate the potential of LALMs to self-improve under a label-free training paradigm at test time, and further suggest that small models can also achieve comparative performance without requiring manual annotation.
+We take Direct Inference (DI) of the unadapted model as a baseline and use reproduced results for a consistent inference setting.
+As shown in Table~\ref{tab:main_result}, our method demonstrates its effectiveness by outperforming DI across all benchmarks with an average improvement of 4.42\% (7B) and 11.04\% (3B).
+Our method also outperforms DIMV (majority-vote inference, which provides pseudo-labels) and SFT trained on the same pseudo-labels.
+We attribute this improvement to the ability of reinforcement learning to tolerate a certain degree of label inaccuracy and capture the underlying distribution rather than merely imitating.
+Notably, the self-adapted 3B model surpasses the unadapted 7B model under direct inference on average (64.86 vs. 64.39).
+These results demonstrate the potential of LALMs to self-improve under a label-free training paradigm at test time, and further suggest that small models can also achieve comparative performance without manual annotation.

-We can also observe that our method significantly outperforms Direct Inference with Majority Voting (DIMV), which serves as the training label.
-This highlights the advantage of adopting reinforcement learning: if the model were updated via supervised fine-tuning, the upper bound of performance would be determined by the training labels.
-However, reinforcement learning enables the model to go beyond the limitations of the noisy training labels.
-We attribute this improvement to the ability of reinforcement learning to tolerate a certain degree of label inaccuracy and to capture the underlying distribution rather than merely imitating.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

-\textbf{Weight function $f$ comparison.} We compare the performance of three functions $f$: square root, linear and exponential.
-Although all three functions are monotonically increasing, they differ in curvature and boundary points.
-Shown in Table~\ref{tab:func_ablation}, exponential achieves the highest accuracy across all benchmarks.
-Compared with the square root, linear indicates a general advantage, but performs worse in MMAU test-mini and MMAR.
-These results indicate that exponential weighting provides a proper training signal by sufficiently utilizing low-confidence labels while simultaneously amplifying the contribution of high-confidence labels.